maltarouti/pooling-model/README.md

 # Pooling Model
-A very simple python API to apply short-pooling and long-pooling
+A very simple python app to apply short-pooling and long-pooling

 # How to run?
 * Install python in your machine